web-dev-carolina/club-site/README.md

 ```bash
 npm update
 ```
 You may also need the Angular CLI.
-You can install this by typing this command in the my-app directory.
+You can install this by typing this command in the public directory.
 ```bash
 npm install -g @angular/cli
 ```